- How delivery notifications work

 How delivery notifications work

 With Envoy Deliveries, you can automatically notify recipients when their deliveries arrive.
 To do so, Envoy needs to “know” two pieces of information: First, which employee is the delivery for?
 And second, what is that employee’s contact information?

 When you snap the photo to record any delivery, Deliveries “reads” the shipping label and identifies the recipient’s name.
 If that name matches an employee in your directory, the recipient will be notified automatically.
-Similarly, if you’re manually recording deliveries, you’ll be able to select recipients that appear in your Envoy directory.

 Benefits of delivery notifications